iotaledger/tips/text/0038-output-types-for-tokenization-and-sc/0038-output-types-for-tokenization-and-sc.md

 The chain constraint makes it possible to **carry the UTXO state machine state encoded in outputs across transactions.**
 When an output with chain constraint is consumed, that transaction has to create a single subsequent output that carries the state forward.
 The **state can be updated according to the transition rules defined for the given type of output and its current state**.
-As a consequence, each such output has a unique successor and together they form a path or *chain* in the graph induced by the UTXO spends.
+As a consequence, each such output has a unique successor, and together they form a path or *chain* in the graph induced by the UTXO spends.
 Each chain is identified by its globally unique identifier.

 ![](https://i.imgur.com/izQ4DB1.png)